ubergrape/grape-electron/docs/build.md

 ### Windows

 In order to sign you need a certificate and a password.
-So you need to have certificate on your `win7` and password.
+So you need to have a certificate on your `win7` and password.

-In order to sign you need a certificate and a password.
-We have a pre configured windows 7 image that you can find at [Parallels Windows7 Image](https://github.com/ubergrape/chatgrape/wiki/Electron-Build-Instructions#windows-1).
+We have a pre configured windows 7 image that you can [find in our internal wiki](https://github.com/ubergrape/chatgrape/wiki/Electron-Passwords) (only accessble to Grape developers).
 The certificate will be in `c:\grape_code_signing.p12`.

-Or if you're building own environment, you need to get it with password from @sk7
+Or if you're building own environment, you need to get the certificate and the password from @sk7

 ```
 npm run release -- --sign PASSWORD --cert c:\path-to-cert.p12